Egg White Chocolate Cake

 Method

-- Preheat the oven and grease and line 2 x 8-inch cake pans with parchment paper.
+- Preheat the oven to 350°F (180°C).
+Grease and line two 8-inch round cake pans with parchment paper.

 - Mix in half the dry ingredients, then add the rest along with hot coffee.